 For tickets, there are four priorities in ascending order of urgency:

 Devices such as Cameras, Access Controllers, Camera Streams, IoT Devices and Servers will have 3 priorities: CRITICAL, NORMAL, & IGNORE which are defined as follows:

 - Tickets associated with these devices having trouble are given CRITICAL level ticket priority.
 Moreover, tickets associated with CRITICAL devices will open immediately and will not be affected by the ticket throttling parameter (see below).
 In the Overview display, these devices are identified by a solid “star” icon and are sorted ahead of other streams by default.

 - Tickets associated with these devices will open tickets at a WARNING level priority.
 As before, these streams are identified with a solid “square” icon.

-- Streams set to IGNORE priority will still be tracked and hidden from the display unless a show "Ignore" checkbox is selected.
+- Devices set to IGNORE priority will still be tracked and hidden from the display unless a show "Ignore" checkbox is selected.
 However, issues with these streams do not open tickets when they fail, nor do they affect overall server- or site-level KPIs.
 IGNORE devices are identified in the overview display with a striped square to differentiate them from NORMAL streams.

 Additionally, because camera streams are logical structures that define relationships between a camera and recording server that can be active or not active for a variety of reasons, the Viakoo system has 3 additional stream priorities that it might set which give the streams the same properties as IGNORE:

 - UNUSED - if the stream is disabled for recording on first discovery and there is no evidence of data on disk for this stream.